 Educational Paths for Nurse Leaders and Nurse Managers

-Nurse leaders and managers need to complete certain education and licensure requirements to practice.
+Nurse leaders and managers must complete certain education and licensure requirements to practice.
 Requirements may vary by employer and role, but you will need at least a Bachelor of Science in Nursing (BSN).
 Even better is to enhance your leadership qualifications with a graduate nursing degree.
 Master of Science in Nursing (MSN) and Doctor of Nursing Practice (DNP) programs offer coursework and practical experience with leadership and management.
 They may offer role specialties such as Nurse Executive.
 A Nurse Executive post-graduate certification can also prepare you to take on more responsibility as a manager or leader.
+With enough knowledge and experience, you may even attain higher positions, such as a nursing director or clinical nurse leader.
+You may even get a more specific leadership role in a new healthcare organization.

 The University of St. Augustine for Health Sciences (USAHS) offers Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP), and Post-Graduate Nursing Certificates designed for working nurses.
 Our degrees are offered online, with optional on-campus immersions* and an annual interprofessional trip abroad.
 Role specialties include Family Nurse Practitioner (FNP), Nurse Educator,** and Nurse Executive.
 The MSN has several options to accelerate your time to degree completion.
 Complete coursework when and where you want—and earn your advanced nursing degree while keeping your work and life in balance.